lantisseverus/EDA_NetFlix/README.md

 limited to 2016 to 2019, when the period is too short to be representative.

-Had had more information like the content genre, subscribers over years, views data, more insightful data analysis and statistics hypothesis could have been applied to this dataset.
+Had had more information like the content genre, subscribers over years, views data, budget, etc. more insightful data analysis and statistics hypothesis could have been applied to this dataset.